Urho-Net/Samples/README.md

 [Urho.Net](https://github.com/Urho-Net/Urho.Net).\
 Please follow the installation instructions of [Urho.Net](https://github.com/Urho-Net/Urho.Net)\
 ## Make sure you are always using the latest version of [Urho.Net](https://github.com/Urho-Net/Urho.Net) , otherwise some of the samples might not work.
-Good practice is to "git pull origin" the Urho.Net repsitory
+Good practice is to "git pull origin" the Urho.Net repository

 # Running the Feature Samples on Desktop.
 Make sure that you followed the instructions and installed all the required dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net).\